“What is the best triathlon watch for the coming year: 2017?” you ask.

 - Garmin Forerunner 935 / Fenix 5 (5s, 5X, 5) – They are basically the same.
 They have the most features.
 On that basis they are the ‘best’ tri watch.
 They do have proper triathlon features.
 The 935 has a quick-release kit and plastic shell.

 - Polar V800 – All the relevant features.
 If priced less than the AMBIT3 – buy it.
 Good looking.
-Most accurate GPS, maybe.
-Probable replacement due 2017.
+Accurate GPS.
+Replacement due Q2.2018.
+I use this in training.